 Smart electronics corrects for lower flow down to a Reynolds number of 5,000.
 The Reynolds number is calculated using the fluid's actual temperature and pressure monitored by the meter.
 Rangeability depends on the fluid, process connections and pipe size.
 Consult factory for your application.
-Typical velocity range ability in standard applications is as follows:

-Liquids 30:1 1 foot per second velocity minimum
+Velocity rangeability under ideal conditions is as follows: Liquids 30:1 1 foot per second velocity minimum